defold/doc/docs/en/manuals/live-update.md

 ![Mona Lisa collection](images/live-update/mona-lisa.png)

-To have the engine load such a collection dynamically, we can simply add a collection proxy component and point it to "monalisa.collection".
-Now the game can choose when to load the content in the collection from storage into memory by sending a "load" message to the collection proxy.
+To have the engine load such a collection dynamically, we can simply add a collection proxy component and point it to *monalisa.collection*.
+Now the game can choose when to load the content in the collection from storage into memory by sending a `load` message to the collection proxy.
 However, we want to go further and control the loading of the resources contained in the collection ourselves.

-This is done by simply checking the *Exclude* checkbox in the collection proxy properties, telling the bundler to leave any content in "monalisa.collection" out when creating an application bundle.
+This is done by simply checking the *Exclude* checkbox in the collection proxy properties, telling the bundler to leave any content in *monalisa.collection* out when creating an application bundle.

 ![Collection proxy excluded](images/live-update/proxy-excluded.png)

 ## Live update settings

 When the bundler creates an applicatin bundle, it needs to store any excluded resources somewhere.
 The project settings for Live update governs the location for those resources.
-The settings is found under "Project > Live update Settings...".
+The settings is found under <kbd>Project ▸ Live update Settings...</kbd>.

 ![Live update settings](images/live-update/aws-settings.png)

 There are two ways Defold can store the settings.
 Choose the method in the *Mode* dropdown in the settings window:

-Amazon
+`Amazon`
 : This option tells Defold to automatically upload excluded resources to an Amazon Web Service (AWS) S3 bucket.
 Fill in your AWS *Credential profile* name, select the appropriate *Bucket* and provide a *Prefix* name.
 [See below for details how to set up an AWS account](#_setting_up_amazon_web_service).

-Zip
+`Zip`
 : This option tells Defold to create a Zip archive file with any excluded resources.
 The archive is saved at location of the *Export path* setting.

 ## Scripting with excluded collection proxies

 A collection proxy that has been excluded from bundling works as a normal collection proxy, with one important difference.
-Sending it a "load" message while it still has resources not available in the bundle storage will cause it to fail.
+Sending it a `load` message while it still has resources not available in the bundle storage will cause it to fail.

-So before we send it a "load", we need to check if there are any missing resources.
+So before we send it a `load`, we need to check if there are any missing resources.
 If there are, we have to download them and then store them.
-The following example code assumes that the resources are stored on Amazon S3, in a bucket called "my-game-bucket" with the prefix "my-resources".
+The following example code assumes that the resources are stored on Amazon S3, in a bucket called "my-game-bucket" with the prefix `my-resources`.

 ```lua
 function init(self)